radcamp/radcamp.github.io/Marseille2020/RADCamp-Day1-AM.md

 the quality scores for the base calls.
 The [FASTQ wikipedia](https://en.wikipedia.org/wiki/FASTQ_format) page has a good figure depicting the logic behind how quality scores are encoded.

-In this case the restriction enzyme leaves a TGCAT overhang.
+In this case the restriction enzyme leaves a TGCAG overhang.
 Can you find this sequence in the raw data?
 What's going on with that other stuff at the beginning of each read?